udacity/ipnd-webcasts/General/2015-07-21-planning_website_front_to_back/README.md

 * **Virtual Private Server and Dedicated Hosting Servers**
    * These type of servers give us full access to a whole server or a virtualized server.
 This is reserved for power users who need dedicated servers to serve thousands of users with dynamic and static content.
 The programmer is responsible for remotely installing and setting up the required software in order to run the server.
 A programmer would need to have server administration skills in order to fully set up the server.
 Companies such as Namecheap, HostGator, Amazon AWS, and Dreamhost provide this type of service.
 * **Platform as a Service (PAAS)**
    *  The next generation of web hosting involve a combination of Virtual Private Server and Easy Hosting where the company will allow developers to choose what technology and software they want to install on their server and the company will take care of the rest of the details.
-The developer does not even need to worry abou server and database administration.
+The developer does not even need to worry about server and database administration.
 The PAAS service implies that the developer can focus on coding the back-end with the technology that the developer wants and not have to worry about the details of setting everything up on a server.
 Examples of PAAS are Google App Engine, Heroku, and Amazon Elastic Beanstalk.
 Here is a short video highlighting the [features of PAAS](https://youtu.be/SrwxAScdyT0) for Amazon's Elastic Beanstalk.

 ### Domain Name Service (DNS)